ewanw1lls/Mental-Health-Awareness/README.md

 Primary Color: #2C3453 (Dark Blue)

-This color forms the foundation of the design, symbolizing stability and trust.
+This color forms the foundation of the design, symbolising stability and trust.
 It was used for primary text and backgrounds to ensure readability and a professional tone.
 Secondary Color: #37379D (Blue)

 This slightly lighter blue complements the primary color and is used for headings, links, or subtle accents, creating a cohesive design.
-Highlight Color: #652D81 (Purple)
+Highlight Color: #6097F5 (Light Blue)

-While not used in the current design, this rich purple was defined as a potential accent for call-to-action buttons or important sections.
+This rich purple was defined as a potential accent for call-to-action buttons or important sections.
 Purple is often associated with creativity and introspection, making it a fitting choice for mental health themes.
-Highlight Color Light: #6097F5 (Light Blue)
+Highlight Color Light: #652D81 (Purple)

 ### Font: